Degrees in Human Services

 With a human services degree, jobs you’ll qualify for cover a wide range of specialties.
 Since a human services degree can serve as an entry point to everything from social work to clinical psychology, employment in human services offers a tremendous range of different salaries, working environments, and job duties.

-Almost all of those jobs are on the table with a degree in human services, but the more specialized positions—which usually come with higher salaries—probably also require advanced degrees in a specific field.
-But a degree in human services at the associate or bachelor’s level can set you up for earning that advanced degree for a job as psychologist or clinical social worker.
+Almost all of those jobs are on the table with a degree in human services, but the more specialized positions, which usually come with higher salaries, probably also require advanced degrees in a specific field.
+But a degree in human services at the associate or bachelor’s level can set you up for earning that advanced degree for a job as a psychologist or clinical social worker.

-Because the range of possibilities is so broad, you’re better off checking out our pages about careers in social work, how to become a psychologist, or about the counseling occupation if those are paths you are interested in.
-You can also get a deep dive on human services salaries if you are most interested in the numbers side of the field.
+Because the range of possibilities is so broad, you’re better off checking out our pages about careers in social work, how to become a psychologist, or about the counseling occupation, if those are paths you are interested in.
+You can also get a deep dive into human services salaries if you are most interested in the numbers side of the field.

 Most of these careers fall into a broad category established by the Bureau of Labor Statistics as Community and Social Service Occupations.
-As a whole, that group of professions are expected to grow at a rate of 12 percent from 2019 to 2029, a much faster pace than most other jobs in the U.S.
+As a whole, jobs for this group of professions are expected to grow faster than average.
+The BLS projects about 299,400 community and social service job openings per year during that period, including both new positions and replacement needs.

 Jobs and Salaries You Can Expect with a Human Services Degree